nicholaswmin/fsm/README.md

       You haven't been decapitated by an elevator (yet) because it's FSM model does not allow transitions to `state: moving` unless `state: door-closed`.

-[^2]: While there are variants of state machines which can have multiple states,
-      i.e the [*Non-deterministic finite automaton*][ndfsm],
+      While there are variants of state machines which can have multiple states, i.e the [*Non-deterministic finite automaton*][ndfsm],
       this documentation describes the most common type of state machine, the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.

-      Formal terminology from Automata Theory is intentionally avoided since it introduces jargon that is unnecessarily confusing to the average reader.

-      *"automaton"* is the academic term from automata theory meaning *"automatic machine"*, plural: *"automata"*.
+      *"automaton"* is an academic term from [automata theory][automata] meaning *"automatic machine"*, plural: *"automata"*.
+Formal terminology is intentionally avoided in this documentation.

 [^3]: Javascript does not support *multiple inheritance*.
       This is usually for the better since it tends to create inflexibly